President and CEO

 Dr. Rosiek joined the Aspire team in 2004.
-She served as Aspire’s Associate Medical Director for ten years, prior to taking on her current position as Medical Director.
+She served as Aspire’s Associate Medical Director for ten years and then served as Medical Director prior to taking on her current position as Vice President of Medical Services/Medical Director.

 Dr. Rosiek is a native of Michigan’s Upper Peninsula.
 She attended Michigan State University, where she earned a Bachelor of Science degree in Physiology in 1986.
 She continued her education there, graduating from Michigan State’s College of Human Medicine with an M. D. Degree in 1990.
 She was inducted into Alpha Omega Alpha, a medical honors society, during her fourth year of medical school.
 Although she enjoyed many fields in medicine, she said it was in Psychiatry that she ultimately found her passion.